thekashifmalik/rincr/README.md

 > risk.

 ## About
 A utility to compliment `rsync` for backups.
-While `rsync` can be used to make _full_ backups, i.e exact clones of the target data, `rincr` can be used to make _incremental_ backups which consist of snapshots of the target data.
-These snapshots can be taken as often as needed and they are cheap both in time and space. `rincr` can also manage these snapshots, restore files to earlier versions (NOT IMPLEMENTED YET) and encrypt backups (NOT IMPLEMENTED YET).
+While `rsync` can be used to make _mirrored_ backups `rincr` can be used to make _incremental_ backups which consist of a mirror and historical snapshots of the target data.
+These snapshots are taken whenever data is backed up and this can be done as often as needed as it is cheap both in time and space. `rincr` can also manage these snapshots, restore files to earlier versions (NOT IMPLEMENTED YET) and encrypt backups (NOT IMPLEMENTED YET).

 ## Features
 `rincr` is built on top of `rsync` and borrows heavily from `rsnapshot`.